Ramgarh Cantonment: History

 In Mahajanpada period, Probably the Chotanagpur was under sub-ordination of Mahapadma Nanda.
 In Maurya period, it is also said that the entire Chhotanagpur was under the subordination of Ashoka.
 There are symbolic relies of Buddha period in the temple of Gola.
 Probably in 8th Century B.C.
 (3) Jain Trithankar was constructed in Parasnath.
-In Chapter IV of Gazetteer IV, it is described that Samudragupta (C.385-C-380 A.D.) had invader Eastern Deccan by passing through this area.
+In Chapter IV of Gazetteer IV, it is described that Samudragupta (C.385-C-380 A.D.) had invaded Eastern Deccan by passing through this area.

 Ramgarh Raj was established in 1368 with Urda at Sisia as capital.
 The founder King of Ramgarh Raj was King Baghdeo Singh.
 The headquarters of capital was transferred to Badam and then to Ramgarh.
 In 1670 the king Dalel Singh shifted his capital to Ramgarh and named it after his father Ram Singh and Ramgarh Raj name was used by royal family henceforth.

 It is mentioned in District Gazetteer, Hazaribagh, Chapter IV, Page no.- 69 in around 1740, Ramgarh was "Jungle District of Ramgarh".
 The Power of obtaining a reference from Ramgarh regime was given to East India Company by King Shah Alam II.

 According to District Gazetteer, Page no.- 70, in 1771 Captain Comac was made Military Collector of Ramgarh District, whose headquarters was in Chatra.
 The military district of Ramgarh contains Nagpur, Palamu, Hazaribagh, Chatra, Giridih and Kodarma.
 At that time the headquarters of Ramgarh Battalion was Hazaribagh, whose commander was a European.
 It is mentioned in District Gazetteer, Hazaribagh Chapter IV, Page no.- 72.

 The great social reformer and the founder of the Brahm Samaj Raja Ram Mohan Roy were in Ramgarh in 1805–06.
 He went there with Mr. William Digby who was then acting Magistrate and Registrar of Ramgarh.
 Raja Ram Mohan Roy was the Sheristeder of the Collectorate and lived both at Cahtra and Ramgarh in this capacity when Mr. William Digby was transferred else here he took Ram Mohan Roy with him to his new place of work".

 In 1811, Ramgarh Battalion was used for suppressing the Munda, Uraon and Tamad Revolt and Kol revolt.
 In 1837, Ramgarh was a police station of the British government.
 In 1938 a new G.T. road was started and Banaras road was closed.
-It is worth mentioning the name of Lubia Manjhi.
-Bainu Manjhi and Arjun Manjhi.
 In Sitagarh, the cropping of coffee was taking place.
 The name of Rupu Manjhi is famous in the first national revolt of 1857.

 On 8 January 1856, Sheik Bhikari and Thakur Umraon Singh were hanged on a Bunyan tree of Chhuttupalu valley.
 This valley is also known as lalki Ghaati and that Bunyan tree is called "Phansiyahi bore".
 In 1923, Shri K.B.
 Sahay of Swaraj party was elected for the Provincial Legislative Council of Hazaribagh district (including Ramgarh) (Gazetteer, Page No. 78).
 During World War II, the Chinese X force was trained at Ramgarh by American instructors at British expense.
+Ramgarh Chinese Cemetery is there as a Military cemetery during WWII.